simon0302010/falling/README.md

 falling
 ```
 > Run the binary if you downloaded it from the releases page.

+## Gameplay

+The goal of the game is to survive as long as possible while avoiding the obstacles.
+If the player collides with an obstacle, the broken body part will turn yellow.
+If the same body part collides again, the game is over.
+If you hit your head, you lose immediately.
+The score increases with the distance fallen.

 ## Controls
 - **Space**: Start the game